testtestProblem/HotTab__Win10/README.md

 The SendMessage function calls the window procedure for the specified window and does not return until the window procedure has processed the message
 PostMessage is that post a message to a thread's message queue and return immediately

+> [!WARNING]
-* Disadvantage: Need a handle, but need a lot of CPU utilization
+> Need a handle for this, but handl need a lot of CPU utilization

 * An accessibility application can use SendMessage to send WM_APPCOMMAND messages to the shell to launch applications.
 ```C#